MoeKawaiiSpace/Aerya-chan/README.md

 - Bet on: You choose either left side or right side.
 - Percentage: The percentage of people bet on each side. (this will be revealed once the slip is OFF)
 - Odds: The ratio between the amounts staked by the parties to a bet, based on the expected probability either way.
 They are also determined by how others are wagering. (this will be revealed once the slip is OFF)
 - Status: ON (mean it's open for place bet) | OFF (mean the game is LIVE, or the Anime/Movies is LIVE.
-Or we just close it but rare case) | ENDED (The winner is credited and the result is posted on our spreadsheet)
+Or we just close it but rare case) | ENDED (The winner is credited and the result is posted on our [SPREADSHEET](https://docs.google.com/spreadsheets/d/1x4TZLGltQiNdhaZMxtuoHE4x8X1UG0ZZFTurRchLD9Y/edit?usp=sharing))

 ### What I have to do to get the bet slip?
 - First, invite our bot [Click here](https://discord.com/api/oauth2/authorize?client_id=641780922445856768&permissions=8&scope=bot) to your server.